 This means you need to download the latest version of the tool before you perform each scan on your computer.
 However, the Microsoft Safety Scanner tool doesn’t replace your antimalware program.

 It helps remove malicious software from your Windows 10 computer.
 Then, to remove the Microsoft Safety Scanner tool, delete the msert.exe file by default.

-5. Check if antivirus is updated
+5. Check if the antivirus is updated

 6. Turn on Windows Defender and Firewall

-- Click Start
+- Click Start.

-- Type Windows Defender
+- Type Windows Defender.

-- Check whether its status says ‘On’
+- Check whether its status says On.

-- Select Control Panel
+- Select Control Panel.

-- Click System and Security
+- Click System and Security.

-- Select Windows Firewall
+- Select Windows Firewall.

-- Click Turn Windows Firewall on or off on the left pane
+- Click Turn Windows Firewall On or Off on the left pane.

-- Ensure it is turned on
+- Ensure it is turned On.

 7. Schedule a scan on Windows Defender

-- Click Start
+- Click Start.

-- Go to the search field box and type Schedule Tasks
+- Go to the search field box and type Schedule Tasks.

-- Open it from the Search results
+- Open it from the Search results.

-- On the left pane, click Library Task Manager to expand it
+- On the left pane, click Library Task Manager to expand it.

-- Click Microsoft then Windows
+- Click Microsoft, then Windows.

-- Double-click the top middle pane on the Windows Defender Scheduled Scan
+- Double-click the top middle pane on the Windows Defender Scheduled Scan.

-- Select Trigger tab
+- Select the Trigger tab.

-- Go to the lower part of the window
+- Go to the lower part of the window.

-- Click New
+- Click New.

-- Specify the frequency the scans should run, and when they should start
+- Specify the frequency the scans should run, and when they should start.

-- Click Ok
+- Click OK.

-Let us know in the comments section below, whether these solutions worked to remove the nagging check your virus protection notification on your computer.
+Let us know in the comments section below whether these solutions worked to remove the nagging check your virus protection notification on your computer.